LindseyJ22/Shipping_boats/README.md

 later login with.
 Once signed in the user can create a job or add their boat that they can then assign to a job.
 If the user no long wants the job or boat that they created they can remove either one.
-They can also view other jobs and other boats that users have created in the view all page.
+They can also view other jobs and other boats that users have created in the view all page...

 \